talk

 Exploring Palestinian Cultural Policies: Insights and Creative Interpretations

 In this talk, Yasmin Foqahaa, recipient of the Darat al Funun Dissertation Fellowship for Modern and Contemporary Arab Art (2025–2026), will explore the complexities of cultural policy development in Palestine and discuss methodological and theoretical approaches toward a context-specific understanding of these policies.
-The talk will also draw on her engagement with Darat al Funun’s archives, examining cultural production beyond Palestinian borders and reflecting on these insights through creative writing, which will be shared during the session.
+Drawing on her engagement with Darat al Funun’s archives of cultural and artistic practices and events related to Palestine, the talk also considers cultural production beyond Palestinian borders, with reflections articulated through creative writing explorations to be shared during the session.

 The conversation will be held in Arabic.